-Even if you’re taking melatonin or vitamins to boost your ability to sleep, sleep hygiene is an important variable that affects your ability to sleep and your quality of sleep.
-Practice good sleep habits that make it easier for your body to fall asleep.
+Even if you’re taking melatonin or vitamins to boost your ability to sleep, sleep hygiene is an important variable that affects your quality of sleep.
+Practicing good sleep habits can make it easier for your body to fall asleep.

 Put away digital devices close to bed.

 Avoid using your phone or watching TV late at night.